Dr Emily Hauser

 External impact and engagement

 I strongly believe that the ancient world should be made accessible to as wide an audience as possible, and I’m passionate about bringing Classics to the broader public through my writing.
 Since publishing a trilogy of historical novels reworking the myths of ancient Greece, I have given many talks at libraries and schools across the UK.
-These have included creative writing workshops, a keynote talk for Surbiton High School’s ‘Evening in Athens’, a lecture at the University of Warwick’s Ancient Drama Festival outreach event for schools, several lectures at UCL’s Summer School in Homer, and a feature talk for Wimbledon High School’s ‘Explore’ Lectures.
+Recent engagements have included a keynote lecture to over 500 school students at the University of Warwick’s Ancient Worlds Day outreach event for schools, a keynote talk at the California Classical Association South, and a plenary lecture at the EMACT Sixth Form Study Day.

 In addition to giving talks, I have also written several outreach articles in popular venues including the online journal Eidolon, the Iris Project’s annual magazine, and the historical fiction magazine Historia.
 My work has also been covered in the Times, Sunday Times, Telegraph and Guardian, and I have given interviews on local and national BBC Radio.